larispoli/immunoassay-lot-correction/README.md

 When Tier 1 shows increased variability in the reference sample consistency check (Phase 2.2): Tier 2 is the recommended correction method, as the shared-shape assumption does not adequately describe the variation.

-When Tier 2 is unavailable (no reference samples or reference samples do not span all lots), Tier 1 may be the only option.
+When Tier 2 is unavailable (no reference samples or reference samples do not span all lots), Tier 1 is the only option.
 The Phase 2.2 diagnostics indicate how much confidence to place in it.
 Alternatively, lot and plate can be included as covariates in downstream mixed-effects models rather than pre-correcting the data (Whitcomb et al. 2010).

 ## **Dataset Considerations**

 ### The Five-parameter Logistic Curve Fitted (5PL) Datasets

-The 5PL includes an asymmetry parameter (f) that describes how the upper and lower portions of the curve differ in steepness.
-In the simultaneous fit, this parameter is shared across all plates.
+The 5PL model adds an asymmetry parameter (f) to the standard 4PL curve.
+This parameter describes whether the upper and lower halves of the curve have different steepness.
+In the simultaneous fit, this asymmetry parameter is shared across all plates, just like the slope and asymptotes.

-If the asymmetry genuinely differs across lots (e.g., because antibody binding kinetics changed between manufacturing batches), forcing a single shared value creates a compromise that does not accurately describe any lot.
-The midpoint can only shift the curve horizontally; it cannot compensate for a shape change.
-In this situation:

-- The reference sample consistency check (Phase 2.2) will show that the simultaneous model increased variability compared to the original reported values.
-- The correction factors from Tier 1 will be less reliable.
-- Tier 2 (bridging sample correction) should be used as the primary correction method, as it does not depend on curve shape assumptions.
+If different lots of the same kit have different asymmetry -- for example, because a new antibody batch has slightly different binding kinetics -- the simultaneous fit forces a single compromise value that doesn't accurately match any lot.
+The result: the pipeline will still produce shift factors, but they won't capture the real lot-to-lot difference because the problem isn't where the curve sits (the midpoint) but what the curve looks like (its shape).
+Phase 2.2 will detect this -- the reference sample consistency check will show that the shared model increased variability rather than reducing it, indicating that Tier 2 should be used instead.

 **Important distinction:** This applies when the antibody specificity remains the same but sensitivity or binding kinetics vary between batches.
 If the antibody was replaced with one that has a fundamentally different cross-reactivity profile (as in Wilson et al. 2021, where 11-deoxycortisol cross-reactivity changed from 15% to 58%), the assay is effectively measuring a different analyte.
-In that case, data from the two antibodies cannot be combined through correction — they represent different biological measurements and should be treated as separate datasets.
+In that case, data from the two antibodies cannot be combined through correction -- they represent different biological measurements and should be treated as separate datasets.

 ### The Four-parameter Logistic Curve Fitted (4PL) Datasets